anassaleh218/AI_Mirror/README.md

 ## 🔮 Future Work

-* **Dynamic Memory**: Implement a mechanism for the AI to learn from new conversations and update its FAISS memory in real-time.
 * **Expanded Data Sources**: Add support for more platforms like Facebook Messenger or iMessage.
 * **Realistic Avatar**: Fully implement lip-syncing for the animated avatar to enhance immersion.
 * **On-Device Models**: Explore running smaller models on-device to improve privacy and reduce reliance on external APIs.